keqpan/udsr/README.md

 Notebook for exporting depth, image, poses and intrinsics from Scannet's .sens data and following rendering is located at
 ```/scannet_rendering/render_scannet.ipynb```

-Notebook for filterind Scannet and creating clear crops is located at
+Notebook for filtering ScanNet and creating clear crops is located at
 ```/scannet_rendering/filtering.ipynb```

 Lists for filenames for Scannet train/test split are located in ```/split_file_names``` folder.